Menu

 The primary drawbacks of AVCs come in three forms.

-First, there’s an added administrative burden on you as you have to manage the amount of additional contribution you add each month.
+First, you will have an added administrative burden as you have to manage the amount of additional contributions you make each month.

 You can end up losing opportunities by failing to adjust the number upwards – or cause yourself undue hardship by failing to drop it back down – without proactive management.